vinyashegde/foodbridge-firebase/README.md

 <br>

 ### Video Submission
-You can checkout our video submission demo on youtube by clicking on the snapshot below.
+You can <a href="https://youtu.be/tIK5ZhBPDkQ">checkout</a> our video submission demo on youtube by clicking on the snapshot below.

 ### Project Info
 ```